martialgallorini/epsonControl/README.md

 Video projector controller UI + Kramer DVI Matrix using Qt Framework.

-QPJControler is designed using Qt Creator 2.8.1 based on Qt 5.1.1 under MacOSX 10.10
+gsControler is designed using Qt Creator 2.8.1 based on Qt 5.1.1 under MacOSX 10.10

 Only works for PJLINK protocol projectors without login/password